FabianGrammes/cluster_pipelines/RnaMapping/README.md

 0_1 |  0-1_S1_L001 |	A001   | ATCACG |
 CTR_1 |  CTR-1_S2_L001 | A002 | CGATGT	|
 MA_1  | MA-1_S3_L001|  A003 |  TTAGGC |	 |

+## _description file_ format guide

+The following information should be contained in the description file:
+1. Organism
+2. Tissue
+3. Date, contact person
+4. 2-3 Sentences about goal/setup of the experiment